Direct lawyer handling · English communication · PRC legal representation

 Our Legal Services

-Supplier dispute analysis and legal strategy
+Supplier dispute assessment and strategy

 Demand letters and formal legal notices

-Litigation and arbitration in China
+Commercial litigation and arbitration in China

 Education: B.A., LL.M.
 License No. 13203202310662037 Languages: English · Mandarin Chinese · Japanese